Amplus2/collatz-collection/README.md

 ## 1 Collatz conjecture
 ### 1.1 Ablauf
 Start with a random number n ∊ ℕ
-- If n odd → n becomes n / 2.
+- If n is odd → n becomes n / 2.
-- If n even → n becomes 3n + 1.
+- If n is even → n becomes 3n + 1.
 - Repeat

 ### 1.2 Examples